 Although there is no such thing as a hard & fast best time to post on any social media platform, there are indeed optimal times to post.
 Researches show that the optimal time to post on Facebook is early afternoon, around 1 pm to get the most shares and 3 pm to get the most clicks.
 The best days to post on Facebook seem to be Thursdays and Fridays.

 On Twitter, if you are a B2B account, Monday to Friday are the ideal days to post with a 14% more engagement rate than those posted on weekends.
 If you are a B2C account, posts published on Wednesday through Sunday have the highest engagement rates and CTR’s.
 It makes sense as businesses work with other businesses during the weekdays, whereas consumers explore with brands during the weekend.
-According to Dan Zarrella who is the award-winning social media scientist and author of four books; The Science of Marketing, Zarrella’s Hierarchy of Contagiousness, The Social Media Marketing Book and The Facebook Marketing Book; Twitter engagement for brands is 17% higher on weekends.
+According to Dan Zarrella who is the award-winning social media scientist and author of four books; The Science of Marketing, Zarrella’s Hierarchy of Contagiousness, The Social Media Marketing Book, and The Facebook Marketing Book; Twitter engagement for brands is 17% higher on weekends.
 As per the best times of the day to tweet, 5 pm is for the highest retweets, 12 pm and 6 pm for the highest CTR’s.
 According to Twitter, users are 181% more likely to be on Twitter during their commute.
 They are also 119% more likely to use Twitter during school or work hours.

 According to LinkedIn, weekdays during business hours are the best times to post.
 After analyzing data from 14 million users, AddThis stated that you get the most clicks and shares on Tuesdays from 10 am to 11 am.
 According to Fannit, the best times to post are between 7 am and 8 am.

 TrackMaven states that Instagram engagement stays consistent throughout the week, with a slight spike on Mondays and a slight dip on Sundays.
-The best times of the day to post on Instagram is off-work hours.
+The best time of the day to post on Instagram is off-work hours.
 This might be because the platform is a photo and video-based platform and people tend to stay more time on Instagram when they are free from work.

-Instagram is currently working on the “Latest Posts” feed for catching up feed posts.
+Instagram is currently working on the “Latest Posts” feed for catching up on feed posts.
 This sounds like the chronological feed people are asking for.
 Similar, but not the same Instagram users who miss the reverse-chronological feed might get a new way to see the most recent pics and videos from who they follow.
 Instagram has been spotted internally prototyping a “Latest Posts” feature.
 It appears as a pop-up over the main feed and brings users to a special area showing the newest content from their network.
 Check out Techcrunch’s Instagram prototypes ‘Latest Posts’ feature article for more details!

 Let’s check the data from your Insights: